TerminalTears/dotfiles/README.md

 **Additional Notes**
 If you want to clone this entire repository, do it in the **~** directory.
 The files in directories should be symbolically linked to their respective files on the target system.
 For example, the file (in this repository) **/etc/vim/vimrc.local** would link to **/etc/vim/vimrc.local** on the target machine.
 This was done as a way to remember where each symlink needs to be created.
 Files in the root directory of this repository should be linked to the **~** with their respective filenames.

+You might be wondering why I have created a symlink for .bash_profile despite having already linked .bashrc file.
+The reason for this is because when tmux starts, it sources the terminal configuration from .bash_profile.
+This results in a colorless terminal.
+The two workarounds for this- The first workaround is to add the contents of .bashrc to .bash_profile, or add a line in the .bash_profile which sources from the .bashrc file.

+    $ source ~/.bashrc

 ---
 ### Removing a folder from git